 The next steps in the initial roll-out of the CRRF in Rwanda include:

-This dashboard provides an overview of key developments and next steps in the African countries that are applying the CRRF.
+This poster provides an overview of key developments and next steps in the African countries that are applying the CRRF.